 The Office of Human Resources is the only authorized department to release information about employees.

-Supervisory and management employees with an employment-related need for information that is exempt from inspection pursuant to state statute about another employee may inspect exempt information contained in the file of that employee with approval from the Director, Human Resources.
+Supervisory and management employees with an employment-related need for information that is exempt from inspection pursuant to state statute about another employee may inspect exempt information contained in the file of that employee with approval from the ChiefHuman Resources and Organizational Development Officer.

 Employees are to refer all requests from outside the College for personnel information concerning applicants, employees, and past employees to Human Resources.

-All questions concerning release of employee information should be addressed by the respective Vice President in consultation with the Director, Human Resources.
+All questions concerning release of employee information should be addressed by the respective Vice President/Executive in consultation with the Chief Human Resources and Organizational Officer.

 Any information requested in a properly served subpoena will be released, provided that all appropriate legal considerations are met.

-Reference checks from outside employers concerning current or former employees or employment verifications will be completed under the direction of the Director, Human Resources.
+Reference checks from outside employers concerning current or former employees or employment verifications will be completed under the direction of the Chief Human Resources and Organizational Development Officer.
 All telephone requests, written requests, and subpoenas for employment information will be forwarded to the Human Resources Office for processing.

 Procedures:

-Information Contained in Employee Files
+Information Contained in Employee Files Electronic

 Employee files shall contain information for efficient personnel administration to include the following: